High Septon (Tyrion's)

 |Alias||The one after the Fat One|

-Tyrion's High Septon is a High Septon of the Faith of the Seven chosen to his office by Tyrion Lannister after the death of his fat predecessor.
+The High Septon of the Faith of the Seven is chosen to his office by Tyrion Lannister after the death of his fat predecessor.
 His real name is unknown as High Septons abandon their names once elected to office.

 A Clash of Kings

 After the death of the previous High Septon during the riot of King's Landing, Tyrion Lannister selects his replacement.
-The new High Septon, while not corrupt like the previous one, is still considered a pawn.
+Tyrion, the acting Hand of the King, believes the new High Septon will be loyal to him.

 A Storm of Swords

 Survivors who fought near the winch towers during the Blackwater are anointed by the High Septon and knighted by the surviving Kingsguard.
 The High Septon attends a small council meeting after the battle.

 Tyrion's appointee performs the marriage between Joffrey and Margaery at the Great Sept of Baelor and attends the wedding feast afterwards in the throne room.
 The performance of "Maiden, Mother, and Crone" by Hamish the Harper delights the High Septon.
 The man prays loudly when Joffrey chokes during the feast, and he says a prayer for the dead after the king dies.